 web page pdf file

 …in everyday life.
 In a world full of problems, look for opportunities to give praise.
-Both at home & at work, it is the bond of appreciation that makes relationships strong enough to allow for problem-solving and differing needs.
+Both at home and at work, it is the bond of appreciation that makes relationships strong enough to allow for problem-solving and differing needs.

 web page pdf file